-Nowadays, here is the typical way programs make their way to the air at CTV:
+Nowadays, here is the typical way programs make their way to the air at KCM:

 - raw footage is captured on a digital camera memory card